xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-invite-user-org/kt-june-invite-user-org-2.png" width=100% alt="new user mgt ui">

-2. Click on the **Invite User** button at the top right corner, then click **By Email**.
+2. Click on the **Invite User** button at the top right corner.

     A new window pops up asking you to enter the email and assign the product license to the new User.

 3. Fill in the required information, then click **Invite members**.

     You can enter multiple email addresses to invite members.
-Multiple email addresses should be separated by a space.
+Multiple email addresses should be separated by a space or comma, or *Enter*.

 Your team members will receive an invitation email containing a link.
-Once they click on the link, they become Users in your Organization.
+Once they click on the link and accept the invitation, they become Users in your Organization.

 Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.